Backbase/bb-fuel/README.md

 ### Product summary setup
 - Default products: [products.json](src/main/resources/data/products.json)
-- 3 sets of random arrangements (by default: between 10 and 30) each set for each data group: [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json)
+- 3 sets of random arrangements (by default: between 10 and 30) each set for each data group:
+    1. EUR currency arrangements
+    2. USD currency arrangements
+    3. Random currency arrangements
 - In case of current account arrangements random debit cards (by default: between 3 and 10) are associated
 - Additionally (by default disabled) possible to ingest balance history based on a weekly balance history items for the past 6 months
     - Only works if property `ingest.access.control` is set to `true` due to the required external arrangement id when ingesting balance history items.